 Types of Tests to Rule Out Alzheimer’s

 - The first type of test a patient will undergo before Alzheimer’s can be ruled out is a medical interview.
-The patient will also be required to fill out a medical questionnaire by the physician.
-The interview will focus on the patient’s medical history such as the past ailments and use of medical drugs.
+The patient will be required to fill out a medical questionnaire by the physician.
+The interview will focus on the patient’s medical history such as past ailments and medical drug use.

 - The second type of test a patient will undergo before an Alzheimer’s diagnosis can be ruled out is an extensive physical examination.
-These types of tests will involve examinations on the patient’s eyesight, blood pressure, and heart beat.
+These tests involve examinations of the patient’s eyesight, blood pressure and heart beat.

 - The third type of test a patient will undergo before an Alzheimer’s diagnosis can be ruled out are a series of laboratory examinations.
-There the patient will provide the laboratory with blood and urine samples.
-Other examinations will involve taking the patient’s blood count, liver functions, glucose levels, and other tests.
+The patient will provide the laboratory with blood and urine samples.
+Other examinations involve taking the patient’s blood count, liver functions, glucose levels, and other tests.

 - The fourth type of test a patient will undergo before an Alzheimer’s diagnosis can be ruled out is neuropsychological testing.
 Patients who receive these kinds of examinations can expect to perform abstract thinking, problem-solving tests, and vision-motor coordination.
 This type of test aims to isolate the problem areas, which might provide clues to the source of the illness.

-One of the major components of Alzheimer’s disease testing is that which assesses mental capability of the person.
-A mental status evaluation given by a physician helps to determine their sense of time and place, the ability to understand, remember and communicate.
+One of the major components of Alzheimer’s disease testing is that which assesses mental capability.
+A mental status evaluation given by a physician helps to determine the sense of time and place, the ability to understand, remember and communicate.
 This test also assesses the ability to perform simple mathematical problems.

-There is also a series of evaluations that test reasoning, vision-motor coordination, language skills and simple memory functions.
-The physician may also suggest an evaluation with a psychiatrist, for information regarding moods, and other emotional factors commonly associated with Alzheimer’s disease.
-The psychological portion of Alzheimer’s disease testing is a relatively simple, quick and non-invasive tool to assess mental capacity.
+There is a series of evaluations that test reasoning, vision-motor coordination, language skills and simple memory functions.
+The physician may also suggest an evaluation with a psychiatrist for information regarding moods, and other emotional factors commonly associated with Alzheimer’s disease.
+The psychological portion of Alzheimer’s disease testing is a relatively simple, quick and non-invasive tool that assesses mental capacity.

-They might also perform an examination that tests balance, sensation, and other nervous system; the major area affected by Alzheimer’s disease.
-A brain scan such as a CT scan or MRI can also be performed to illustrate areas of degeneration caused by Alzheimer’s disease.
+An examination might be performed that tests balance, sensation, and other nervous system, the major area affected by Alzheimer’s disease.
+A brain scan such as a CT scan or MRI can be performed to illustrate areas of degeneration caused by Alzheimer’s disease.
 Several laboratory tests evaluating blood and urine functions can be used to provide information about other possibilities for Alzheimer-like symptoms.

-At the conclusion of all these tests, and depending on the results, the physician will inform the patient whether or not it is possible they have Alzheimer’s.
-The only irrefutable way that an Alzheimer’s diagnosis can be confirmed is during autopsy post-mortem; there the brain tissue of the patient can be examined thoroughly.
+At the conclusion of these tests, depending on the results, the physician will inform the patient whether or not it is possible he or she has Alzheimer’s.
+The only irrefutable way that an Alzheimer’s diagnosis can be confirmed is during autopsy post-mortem; the brain tissue of the patient can be examined thoroughly.

-Although there is currently no way to stop Alzheimer’s disease once it has affected the body, Alzheimer’s disease testing is an effective way to detect the symptoms and if someone has Alzheimer’s disease, learn ways to deal with the illness while their cognitive functions are still intact.
+Although there is currently no way to stop Alzheimer’s disease once it has affected the body, Alzheimer’s disease testing is an effective way to detect symptoms, whether someone has Alzheimer’s disease, and learn ways to deal with the illness while their cognitive functions are still intact.

 Detection of Early Alzheimers

 This test measures two compounds in the spinal fluid.
-One of these compounds, known as tau protein, is a key component of twisted nerve cell fibers in the brain with Alzheimer’s.
+One of these, known as tau protein, is a key component of twisted nerve cell fibers in a brain with Alzheimer’s.
 The other compound, beta-amyloid, is a sticky protein around dying nerve cells in brains that have Alzheimer’s.

-They found that the ratio of tau to beta-amyloid was significantly higher in people with Alzheimer’s than in people who had other forms of dementia or nervous system disorders or no mental decline.
+They found that the ratio of tau to beta-amyloid is significantly higher in people with Alzheimer’s than those who with other forms of dementia or nervous system disorders, or no mental decline.

-The scientists concluded that the spinal fluid test could offer “a promising tool” for early detection of Alzheimer’s, but called for additional testing to confirm the results.
+The scientists concluded that the spinal fluid test could offer “a promising tool” for early detection of Alzheimer’s, but have called for additional testing to confirm their results.

-Researchers are also looking into imaging techniques such as MRI and PET scans.
-This helps them find changes in the brain structure and areas of activation that indicate the onset of Alzheimer’s.
+Researchers are looking into imaging techniques such as MRI and PET scans.
+This helps them find changes in brain structure and areas of activation that indicate the onset of Alzheimer’s.

 There is no lab test that currently detects Alzheimer’s with a high degree of efficiency.
-Often a definitive diagnosis is not done until an autopsy is completed after the death of the individual has occurred.
+Often a definitive diagnosis is not done until an autopsy is completed after the death of the individual.

-General practitioners are not very successful at early detection of Alzheimer’s, but a dementia specialist can predict Alzheimer’s 90 percent of the time.
-This makes regular visits to a physician a very important part in the early detection of Alzheimer’s.
+General practitioners are not very successful at the early detection of Alzheimer’s, but a dementia specialist can predict Alzheimer’s 90 percent of the time.
+This makes regular visits to a physician a very important part of the early detection of Alzheimer’s.

 If early detection of Alzheimer’s is accomplished, then the chances of controlling the disease are much more likely since all of the current treatments require early detection to be the most beneficial.
-Prompt diagnosis also helps family and friends to prepare for worsening symptoms and make plans for the future of the Alzheimer’s patient.
+Prompt diagnosis also helps family and friendsprepare for worsening symptoms to make plans for the future of the Alzheimer’s patient.